kamakshi-22/leetcode-javascript/README.md

 }
 ```

-Rough guide to the time complexity of common algorithms based on the input size
+Rough guide to the time complexity of common algorithms based on the input size:

 | Input Size (n)   | Time Complexity           |
 |------------------|---------------------------|